How to make your bathroom look bigger

 4. Reflect the light

 The easiest answer to the ‘how to make a small bathroom look bigger’ question is mirrors.
 It’s a well known trick but bears repeating nonetheless.
 Using a large mirror will create the illusion of more space.
-A double vanity, if you have the space, means even more room for mirrors (as shown below).
+A double vanity, if you have the space, means even more room for mirrors.
 Keeping the room light and bright also boosts the sense of space, so choose a lighter shade of paint and tiles.